Free 7-Day Digital Detox

 9 / The creators of the Facebook “Like” button substantially limit their own social media usage, and the guy that literally wrote the book about designing addictive smartphone apps has his home internet shut off on an automatic timer every evening (Guardian, 2017).

-The question that I can’t help but ask is: where will we draw the line for the role technology plays in our lives?
+The question I can’t help but ask is: where will we draw the line for the role technology plays in our lives?

 Is it okay for our coffee machine to automatically order more single-serving coffee cups when it senses the reserves are low, regardless of what the price is at that moment?